-Graduates of this program will find opportunities in many areas large and diverse in business focus like hospitals, schools, manufacturing and distribution centers.
+Industrial Maintenance Technology involves keeping industrial systems working properly.
+Technicians working in industry are those who work directly with machines: troubleshooting, calibrating, repairing, re-programming, and maintaining them.
+They are involved with installing machines, making them work, taking care of them so that they do not break down (maintenance), re-programming and rebuilding them to do different tasks, and troubleshooting and repairing them when they fail.
+Graduates of this program will find opportunities in many areas like hospitals, schools, manufacturing, and distribution centers.
 Organizations which have relatively large facilities using complex HVAC, control or electrical systems either as a part of the facilities or as production equipment will benefit from the addition of an Industrial Maintenance technician to their staff.